Here is a quick overview of our farm residents – all the different types of animals who live with us at the farm.

 photo of budgies

-Our front aviary is home to colourful and twittering mix of little birds including budgies, Society finches, Zebra finches, Java finches, a pair of Splendid Parakeets, a Bourke parrot and our Pineapple Green Cheek conure Mango.
+Our front aviary is home to colourful and twittering mix of little birds including lots of budgies, Society finches, Zebra finches, Gouldian Finches and our Pineapple Green Cheek conure Mango.

 Chickens